 The MPEd degree is a full-time program.
-Tuition fees are $3654 per term (domestic fee, for 2016-2017) and there are three terms per year - September (Fall), January (Winter) and May (Intersession/Summer).
-BEd graduates who ladder into the MPEd will receive advanced standing for two terms and pay four terms of tuition instead of six.
+Tuition fees are charged per course and there are eight courses within each MPEd.
+BEd graduates who ladder into the MPEd will receive advanced standing two or three courses and pay for five or six courses instead of eight.

-Note: Tuition is assessed by status (full-time) not by course.
+Note: Tuition is assessed by course.
 Fees are set annually by the Board of Governors and are published on the Office of the Registrar's website.

 Will the MPEd allow me to move to A4 pay scale status with the Ontario teaching unions?

 Possibly.
 There are several routes to reach A4 pay status, and the completion of an eight-credit Master’s Degree is one possible route.
 The recognition of advanced standing (or laddering credits) will depend on each union’s assessment.
 We recommend all students review the Ontario Secondary School Teachers’ Federation (OSSTF) and Qualifications Evaluation Council of Ontario (QECO) membership requirements.

 How many credits is the MPEd?

 Western Education's MPEd degree is an eight-credit degree, however, if you ladder into the degree from Western's BEd you need only complete five-credits to obtain the degree.

 If you decide that you wish to take additional elective courses to have a complete eight-credit Master's Degree, we suggest that you take the additional courses over the Fall and Winter terms.
 You have the option of completing the additional courses through the Faculty of Education graduate programs or through the Ontario Visiting Graduate Student program which is a consortium of Ontario universities that allow students to take courses through their institution.
 Additional fees will apply.
 Further information regarding these options will be shared with you during the summer time before such decisions need to be made.